 - This is a beautiful snow-covered mountain and you can walk from the equator to the North Pole in one week.

-- Its high altitude has created habitat for strange and unique life forms, such as delicate elephant flower and bizarre Kilimanjaro tree.
+- Its high altitude has created a habitat for strange and unique life forms, such as delicate elephant flowers and bizarre Kilimanjaro trees.

 - Kilimanjaro is the best place to study climate change.

 - People also Climb Kilimanjaro to mark their personal accomplishments.

 - Many people climb to draw attention to a worthy cause, or charity.

 - Climbing Mount Kilimanjaro inspires transformation.
 A mountain top is a place for vision, inspiration and a new beginning.